 There’s no better feeling than putting on a bra that fits perfectly.
 It can boost your confidence and self-esteem, leaving you feeling like you’re ready to take on the world.
 But not many people fully understand how bra sizes work.
 In short, there are two measurements you will need to know in order to understand how a bra size works - your band size and cup size.
-In this article, we’ll explain exactly how bra sizes work and how you can ensure that you’re wearing the right size bra.
+In this article, we’ll explain more about how bra sizes are calculated, as well as how you can ensure that you’re wearing the right size bra.

 The Legend Of The Perfectly-Fitted Bra

 Do you remember seeing bra sizes for the first time as a teenager?
 They look like a jumble of numbers and letters and you may be left feeling confused and overwhelmed.

 You may be tempted to head to a high street store to get measured for a bra.
 After all, that would take some of the confusion away, right?

 The problem is, many high street stores use outdated methods of measuring bra size, adding on several inches to your band size and leaving you with a bra that rides up your back and doesn’t give you the support that you need.

 A properly-fitted bra leaves you oozing with confidence, and we believe that every woman deserves this.
 But how do you ensure that you’re wearing the right size bra if even the high street retailers aren’t always getting it right?
 We’ve got you covered.

 Two measurements are needed to calculate your bra size.
 These are your band size and your cup size.
 Your band size makes up the number while your cup size is represented by the letter.

 The only equipment that you need to measure your bra size is a flexible tape measure.
 You’ll find your bra size by measuring around your rib cage and your bust.
 Read on to discover how to calculate your bra size correctly.

 Your band size is the number that you see within your bra size.
 For example, 30, 36 or 40.
 This refers to the size of your rib cage.